varnish/Varnish-Book/varnish_book.rst

        }
    }

-.. training: suggested solution B: vcl_backend_response!
+.. training: suggested solution B is wrong.
+This should be done in vcl_backend_response!
 ..
 You don't need to return(fetch)
 .. instead of bereq.uncacheable, beresp.uncacheable!
-.. training: Discuss this with Dridi!
+..
+Correct man page also!

 .. container:: handout